 - Now, Simon’s mother-in-law was lying sick with a fever, and immediately they speak to Him about her.

 - And having approached and grasped her hand, he raised her up, and the fever left her, and she was serving them.

-- Now, it having become evening after the sun set, they were bringing all the men who are sick to Him, and the men who are demon-possessed.
+- Now, it having become evening after the sun set, they were bringing to Him all the men being sick and the demon-possessed men.